jmnoh/abe516final/index.md

 ## Methods
 In this project, it is more focused on the LIDAR data not on the plant height or vegetative stage.
-* 1. Load the data, checking Missing values, correlation, and mean differences for each treatment
+* Simple analysis : Load the data, checking Missing values, correlation, and mean differences for each treatment
+* Principal component analysis
+* Linear regression
+  * mean soil depth vs plant height(measured after planting)
 * Using Bootstrap and permutation
   * Check distribution type
   * Bootstrap and permutation